 - Hi there!
 I want a carpet tile that looks like grass for my patio.
 Which of the four greens look like artificial grass carpet?

-The Green Space-looks like grass-is a bright green with a straight fiber versus the pebbled or ribbed carpet.
+The Green Space-looks like a short pile, fine and tight fiber indoor grass turf -is a bright green with a straight fiber versus the pebbled or ribbed carpet.
 The Leaf Green is the darkest, Hunter Green is the second darkest.
 The Green and Green space are very similar in color.
 The below green carpet swatches will clarify:

 - My husband and I would like to know which carpet tile is the thinness.
 We’ll place this carpet tile on a semi-outdoor patio.
 Part of the patio will have some rain exposure and we don’t want it to get all soggy and we want it to dry out faster.

 The thinness is the single ribbed 14 oz. carpet @ 0.19” thick (4.83mm).
 The thickest is the ribbed heavy duty, 26 @ 0.30” (7.62mm).
 The below graphic will provide more specifications: